FluorescentTouch/testosteron/README.md

 ## How to use

-### Add package initialization to Test_Main, or create basic Test_Main if not exitst
+### Add package initialization to Test_Main, or create basic Test_Main if not exists

 ```golang
 package main